oceanprotocol-archive/tech-spikes-2017-to-2019/17-permissionless-incentive/README.md

 Overall, all these modules can be built in the same time but they should be integrated at certain point along the time.
 In the below diagram, it shows verifier network should take longer time than that of POR, and they need to be integrated later.
 Moreover, the reward distribution provides the framework that needs to integrate other two modules, therefore, it takes longest time.

 <img src="img/roadmap.jpg" width=600 />

+### 3.4.1  POR deployment

+The first step is to deploy por as a micro-service inside Brizo, which is mostly related with Brizo at L2.
+There is no development work needed in L1 at this moment.

+The critical work is to run the [por Golang code](https://github.com/oceanprotocol/research/tree/master/03-data-availability/web2-compact-por/por-refactoring) in Brizo and develop code to interact with it.

+Some recommendation steps:

+* Brizo should allow owners to **sign the dataset** using `provider` module in the [por code](https://github.com/oceanprotocol/research/tree/master/03-data-availability/web2-compact-por/por-refactoring)
+	* when owner upload the dataset, sign it with private key to generate extra verification information; store both in the storage.
+	* it may needs parameter tuning (e.g., blocksize, sampling rate) for different size of dataset.
+* Brizo should build a API server to listen to por challenge request from the verifier:
+	* it has access to both raw dataset and the extra verification info;
+	* it should generate proof when received a challenge using `storage` module in [por code](https://github.com/oceanprotocol/research/tree/master/03-data-availability/web2-compact-por/por-refactoring)
+* For testing purpose at this moment, individual should be able to generate a challenge and verify the proof from the Brizo:
+	* generate the challenge using the `verifier` module in [por code](https://github.com/oceanprotocol/research/tree/master/03-data-availability/web2-compact-por/por-refactoring);
+	* verify the proof from the storage using the `verifier` module in [por code](https://github.com/oceanprotocol/research/tree/master/03-data-availability/web2-compact-por/por-refactoring);
+	* Keeper will create verifier network in the future that ;

 ## 3.5 Outstanding Issues